Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 5) What is the pass rate on the national certification examination?

-SUPA’s pass rate for first-time takers over the past five years (2017-21) is 95 percent.
-The national pass rate for the past five years is 96 percent.
-The SUPA Program overall pass rate is 100 percent.
-Additional information is available on the Web site.
+SUPA’s pass rate for first-time takers over the past five years (2019-23) is 93 percent.
+The national pass rate for the past five years is 93 percent.

 6) Do you offer a dual enrollment program?